jxmot/client-dht-udp/README.md

 * HTML & CSS - just the basics.
 * JavaScript - specifically events, triggers, and handlers.
 And accessing the DOM.
+* Socket.io - basic connections
-* Firebase - data retrieval.
+* JSON -

 The following topics will be covered in this document -

 * Gauge configuration & initialization.
-* Data events.
+* Data events, sensors and weather data.

 ### Gauge Configuration